davidwoolf/website/static/anatomy-of-everyday-ui-color-light.md

 The blur radius value can be any positive length, where larger values makes the shadow larger but also more spread out, lightening the overall shadow.
 The spread radius value can be any positive or negative length and will expand or contract the shadow.
 Setting the blur radius to `0` and the spread radius to any value greater than `1` will create a sharp edged shadow offset.

-[EXAMPLE]
+<iframe
+loading="lazy"
+width="100%"
+src="/examples/ui-color-light/drop-shadow"
+title="Example of blur and spread radii on box shadows"></iframe>

 #### Inset shadows

 Using the `inset` keyword converts the outer shadow into an inner shadow.
 All other values are still allowed, but will create a depressed effect instead of an elevated effect:

-[EXAMPLE]
+<iframe
+loading="lazy"
+width="100%"
+src="/examples/ui-color-light/inset-shadow"
+title="Example of an inset box shadow"></iframe>

 #### Multiple shadows

 Multiple shadows can be specified with commas `,` and are stacked with the first shadow on top.
-If the number of shadows differ between animation states, a default “shadow” with 0 length values and a transparent color are used, which results in a consistent animation effect that doesn’t flicker shadows:
+If the number of shadows differ between animation states, a default “shadow” with 0 length values and a transparent color are used.

-[EXAMPLE OF ANIMATION WITH DIFFERENT NUMBER OF SHADOWS]

 ### Text shadows